Comprehensive Guide to Hair Transplantation: Understanding the Procedure, Candidacy, and Recovery Process

 Your doctor may prescribe some medications, including pain relievers, anti-inflammatory drugs, or antibiotics.
 You will need to protect the treated area from the sun.

-Many people are able to resume their normal daily schedule two to five days after having a hair transplant.
+Many people can resume their normal daily schedule two to five days after having a hair transplant.

 You may notice some transplanted hair falling out within days of having the procedure.
 This is not unusual – it is what some call “shock loss.”
 The hairs become traumatized by the change of their location.
 Many patients see roughly 60 percent new hair growth 6-9 months after surgery.